 Beware of location-based foreign transaction fees

-Some Swiss credit cards charge foreign transaction fees based on where purchases are made rather than the currency in which they are transacted.
+Most Swiss credit cards charge foreign transaction fees based on the location of the merchant from which you are making the purchase, rather than the currency in which the purchase is transacted.
 That means you pay a foreign transaction fee even when you pay in Swiss francs.
-If you use one of these credit cards, paying using dynamic currency conversion will always be more expensive than paying in foreign currency because you pay both the currency conversion fee and your card’s foreign transaction fee.
-Credit cards which charge foreign transaction fees for purchases paid in Swiss-francs outside of Switzerland include the popular Migros Cumulus Mastercard from Cembra Money Bank and the Coop Supercardplus from Swisscard AECS (both of which have a 1.5% foreign transaction fee), cards from Bonus Card (2% or 1.75% depending on the card), and Viseca (1.75% foreign transaction fee).
+If you use one of these credit cards, paying using dynamic currency conversion will always be more expensive than paying in foreign currency because you pay both the dynamic currency conversion fee and your card’s foreign transaction fee.

 Guidelines from Visa and Mastercard